Reducing Social Isolation for Seniors Grant Program

 Successful projects from Round One have commenced and are being delivered in the community.

-Please see the successful grant recipients' page for more information and contact details.
+Please see the Round One Successful Grant Recipients page for more information and contact details.

-For further information about the program, please see the Reducing Social Isolation for Seniors Grant Program Guidelines and FAQs.
+For further information, please see the Reducing Social Isolation for Seniors Grant Program Round Two Guidelines and FAQs.